kanokpit-yowaratch/nextjs-upload-file/README.md

   Live Demo: <a href="https://nextjs-upload-file-gules.vercel.app/" target="blank">nextjs-upload-file</a>

-  But on Vercel platform you won't be able to upload files on there.
+  But on Vercel platform, API in this app (`api/apload`) won't be able to upload files on there.
 The code in the custom server is ignored. <a href="https://github.com/vercel/next.js/discussions/12429">Read more</a>

+  For other host can be upload files normally.
+Set in `.env` file.